Interviewed By Neeti Aggarwal

 Neobanks have entered the Australian market in the last three years targeting emerging opportunities.
 They faced a challenging journey to scale in a market dominated by four large incumbent banks.

-Alex Bank is the newest digital bank in Australia that received the authorised deposit-taking institution (ADI) licence from the Australian Prudential Regulation Authority (APRA) in July 2021.
+Alex Bank is the newest digital bank in Australia that received the restricted authorised deposit-taking institution (ADI) licence from the Australian Prudential Regulation Authority (APRA) in July 2021.

 The bank’s CEO, Simon Beitz, remarked that digital bank in Australia is a ‘lonely’ space.
 He said the bank is focusing on whitespace opportunities for consumer finance, where banks in Australia have under-invested.
 It took almost two years for the bank to get this licence.
 The plan was hampered by COVID-19.
 Beitz hopes to scale rapidly and that restriction would be lifted by 2022.